0x1DOCD00D/CS441_Fall2024/Homeworks/Homework1.md

 From many example projects on Github you can see how to use Scala to create a fully functional (not imperative) implementation with subprojects and tests.
 As you see from the StackOverflow survey, knowledge of Scala is highly paid and in great demand, and it is expected that you pick it relatively fast, especially since it is tightly integrated with Java.
 I recommend using the book on [Programming in Scala Fourth and Fifth Editions by Martin Odersky et al](https://www.amazon.com/Programming-Scala-Fourth-Updated-2-13-ebook/dp/B082T2ZNJG).
 You can obtain this book using the academic subscription on [Safari Books Online](https://learning.oreilly.com/home-new/).
 There are many other books and resources available on the Internet to learn Scala.
 Those who know more about functional programming can use the book on [Functional Programming in Scala published in 2023 by Michael Pilquist, Rúnar Bjarnason, and Paul Chiusano](https://www.manning.com/books/functional-programming-in-scala-second-edition?new=true&experiment=C).

-When creating your Map/Reduce in Scala or CORBA program code in C++ you should avoid using **var**s and **while/for** loops that iterate over collections using [induction variables](https://en.wikipedia.org/wiki/Induction_variable).
+When creating your Map/Reduce in Scala or CORBA program code in C++ or Python you should avoid using **var**s and **while/for** loops that iterate over collections using [induction variables](https://en.wikipedia.org/wiki/Induction_variable).
 Instead, you should learn to use collection methods **map**, **flatMap**, **foreach**, **filter** and many others with lambda functions, which make your code linear and easy to understand as we studied it in class.
 Also, avoid mutable variables that expose the internal states of your modules at all cost.
 Points will be deducted for having unreasonable **var**s and inductive variable loops without explanation why mutation is needed in your code unless it is confined to method scopes - you can always do without using mutable states.

 ## Overview
 All three homeworks are created under the general umbrella of a course project that allows students to create and train an LLM using cloud computing tools and frameworks, which is an extremely valuable skill in today's AI-driven economy.
-The first phase of the project is to build an LLM by preparing and sampling the input data and implementing the attention mechanism for a given LLM architecture whereas the second phase involves implementing the training loop and evaluating the resulting model.
-In this homework, you will create a distributed program for parallel processing of the large corpus of data starting with data embedding that is a term designating the conversion of input categorical text data into a vector format of the continuous real values and implement the attention mechanism for LLMs.
+The first phase of the project is to build an LLM by preparing and sampling the input data and learning vector embeddings  that is a term designating the conversion of input categorical text data into a vector format of the continuous real values and implement the attention mechanism for LLMs whereas the second phase involves implementing the attention mechanism with a training loop using Spark and evaluating the resulting model.
+In this homework, you will create a distributed program for parallel processing of the large corpus of data starting with vector embedding.

 This and all future homework scripts are written using a retroscripting technique, in which the homework outlines are generally and loosely drawn, and the individual students improvise to create the implementation that fits their refined objectives.
 In doing so, students are expected to stay within the basic requirements of the homework while free to experiment.
 Asking questions is important to clarify the requirements or to solve problems, so please ask away at [MS Teams](https://teams.microsoft.com/l/team/19%3A9rv9jqRlilNpSrbWQYfv94QkA-KpnOg3B2xOy7RUpM01%40thread.tacv2/conversations?groupId=60ea78dc-5092-47cd-9117-2bd5a5e35d99&tenantId=e202cd47-7a56-4baa-99e3-e3b71a7c77dd)!

 ## Functionality
-Your homework assignment is to create a program for parallel distributed processing of large corpus of text.
+Your homework assignment is to create a program for parallel distributed processing of a large corpus of text.
 First things first, you should select a dataset for your work.
 Open-source text corpora are collections of texts that are freely available for public use, modification, and distribution.
 These corpora are typically released under open licenses that allow researchers, developers, and linguists to access, study, and use them for various purposes, such as natural language processing (NLP), machine learning, language modeling, and linguistic analysis.
-I recommend that you choose your text corpus from the following datasets.
+I recommend that you choose your text corpus from the following datasets, however, students can choose whatever dataset they like.

 * [OpenWebText2](https://openwebtext2.readthedocs.io/en/latest/) contains Reddit submissions from 2005 up until April 2020;
 * [Common Crawl](https://commoncrawl.org/) is a massive corpus of web pages crawled from the internet, widely used for NLP tasks;